prismray/Facebook_Data_Viz/README.md

 **E.1** Although Aash and Ribo are from different countires with diverse backgrounds, they will still have some common advertisers.

-### **5. Testing:** (We have only added images for B, D and E to give an indicative view of our project.
+### **5. Testing:**
+(We have only added images for B, D and E to give an indicative view of our project.
 For all the visualizations and code, refer the nbviewer link: http://nbviewer.jupyter.org/github/prismray/Facebook_Data_Viz/blob/master/Facebook_Analysis_Ribo_Aash.ipynb)

-To test the above Hyptheses we visualized the following:
+To test the above Hypotheses we visualized the following:

 **A.** Comparative word visualizations of messages **Insights:**